Do you have an FSA , or Flexible Spending Account through your employer?

-- Get complete information on Flexible Spending Accounts from the IRS.
+- Complete information on Flexible Spending Accounts is available from the IRS.

 You use your FSA by submitting a claim to the FSA (through your employer) with proof of the medical expense and a statement that it has not been covered by your plan.
 You will then receive reimbursement for your costs.
 Ask your employer about how to use your specific FSA.

-Read more about how FSAs work in this IRS publication (PDF).
+Read more about how FSAs work in this IRS PDF publication.

 A few fast facts about FSAs

 - FSAs are limited to $2,650 per year per employer.
 If you’re married, your spouse can put up to $2,650 in an FSA with their employer too.

 - You can use funds in your FSA to pay for certain medical and dental expenses for you, your spouse if you’re married, and your dependents.

 - You can spend FSA funds to pay deductibles and copayments, but not for insurance premiums.

 - You can spend FSA funds on prescription medications, as well as over-the-counter medicines with a doctor’s prescription.
 Reimbursements for insulin are allowed without a prescription.

 - FSAs may also be used to cover costs of medical equipment like crutches, supplies like bandages, and diagnostic devices like blood sugar test kits.